2019 UEFA European Under-17 Championship squads

 The following is a list of squads for each national team that competed at the 2019 UEFA European Under-17 Championship in Republic of Ireland.
 Each national team had to submit a squad of 20 players born on or after 1 January 2002.

+Players in boldface have been capped at full international level at some point in their career.

 All ages are as of 2 May 2019, the day before the start of tournament.